Top 10 Selling Cancer Drugs of 2024

 Mechanism of Action: Keytruda is a monoclonal antibody that targets the programmed death-1 (PD-1) receptor on T cells.
 By binding to PD-1, it prevents the interaction between PD-1 and its ligands, PD-L1 and PD-L2, which are often overexpressed on cancer cells.
 This blockade reactivates T cells, allowing them to recognize and attack cancer cells.

-2. Darzalex (Daratumumab) - $5.6 billion
+2. Darzalex (Daratumumab) - $11.6 billion

-Indication Approved by FDA: Multiple myeloma.
+Indication Approved by FDA: Multiple myeloma and light chain amyloidosis.

 Mechanism of Action: Darzalex is a monoclonal antibody that targets CD38, a glycoprotein expressed on the surface of multiple myeloma cells.
 By binding to CD38, Darzalex induces tumor cell death through multiple mechanisms, including complement-dependent cytotoxicity, antibody-dependent cellular cytotoxicity, and antibody-dependent cellular phagocytosis.
 It also modulates the immune system to attack the cancer cells.

-3. Opdivo (Nivolumab) - $4.5 billion
+3. Opdivo (Nivolumab) - $7 billion

 Indications Approved by FDA: